playground-xyz/dataengineer-interview-test/Solution/README.md

 ## Convert the dates to be distributed over the last 2 years

 Data can be distributed over the last 2 years through partitioning.
-For instance below query will partition the orders table on the order date column.
+For instance, below query will partition the orders table on the order date column for the last two years.

 ```
 CREATE TABLE orders (